deepak-gangwar/ogl-flowmap/README.md

 ### Further updates

-- Use json fonts to apply effect instead of using image.
+- ~Use json fonts to apply effect instead of using image.~
 - Preloader
+- Improve resizing on mobile devices